-No longer content with merely being small and intimate, luxury cruise lines – including Crystal Cruises, Regent Seven Seas, Seabourn and Silversea are beginning to innovate as well.
+No longer content with merely being small and intimate, luxury cruise lines – including Regent Seven Seas, Seabourn and Silversea are beginning to innovate as well.
 They’re adding features and amenities that would leave Royal Caribbean (a prolific innovator on the mainstream side of things) drooling.

 And they’re pushing farther and farther into the world of expedition cruising, with ships being designed and retrofitted for service in some of the world’s most remote places.